lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/dask.md

 It hasn’t actually launched any jobs yet.
 For the full computation, you will then ask for a number of jobs using the scale command, e.g :`cluster.scale(2)`.
-Thus you have to specify a SLURMcluster by `dask-jobqueue` scale it and use it for your computations.
+Thus you have to specify a SLURMCluster by `dask-jobqueue` scale it and use it for your computations.
 There is an example:

 ```python